-'''

-$Id=1' AND LENGTH(username)=N AND '1' = '1
+\$Id=1' AND LENGTH(username)=N AND '1' = '1

-'''

-Where N is the number of characters that we have analyzed with now (excluded the null value).
+Where N is the number of characters that we have analyzed up to now (not counting the null value).
 The query will be:

-'''

 SELECT field1, field2, field3 FROM Users WHERE Id='1' AND LENGTH(username)=N AND '1' = '1'

-'''

-That gives back a true or false value.
-If we have a true value, then we have ended to make inference and therefore we have gained the value of the parameter.
-If we obtain a false value, this means that the null character is present on the value of the parameter, and then we must continue to analyze the next parameter until we will find another null value.
+The query returns either true or false.
+If we obtain true, then we have completed inference and, therefore, we know the value of the parameter.
+If we obtain false, this means that the null character is present in the value of the parameter, and we must continue to analyze the next parameter until we find another null value.

 The blind SQL injection attack needs a high volume of queries.
 The tester may need an automatic tool to exploit the vulnerability.
-A simple tool which performs this task, via GET requests on MySql DB is SqlDumper, is shown below.
+A simple tool which performs this task, via GET requests on the MySql DB, is SqlDumper, which is shown below.